glbala87/ELLA_tool/docs/manual/top-bar.md

 In the current iteration, no collision warnings will be shown if another user is editing the information at the same time, and there is a risk for overwriting each other's work if this happens.
 :::

-## Analysis history for previously finalized samples
+## Analysis history

-When a previously finalized sample is opened, all variants are shown with the variant interpretations, classifications and annotation available at the time of the last finalized interpretation round.
-As this may differ from the current state (especially if the interpretation was done a long time ago), a warning about historical data is given.
-To instead view current data, or any previous interpretation rounds (including non-finalized steps), use the drop-down menu in the top bar (right):
+When analyses with an existing, finished workflow step is opened and *before* it is started/reopened, a drop-down with the analysis history (with all previous workflow steps) is shown in the top bar (right).
+To switch between views of current data or any previous interpretation rounds, use the drop-down:

 <div class="figure"><img src="./img/analyses_history_select.png"></div>

+When you select a a previous workflow step, all variants are shown with the variant interpretations, classifications and annotation available at the time that step was finished.
+As this may differ from the current state (especially if the interpretation was done a long time ago), ELLA shows a warning about historical data, as in the above example.

+By default, non-finalized analyses (e.g. in a review step) are shown with current data selected, whereas finalized analyses are shown with the last finished workflow step selected.

-Note that if you click `REOPEN` (button the right of the drop-down) for a finalized sample, the annotation and variant interpretations shown are always equal to the most current state.
+Note that if you click `REOPEN`/`START ...`, the drop-down disappears and the annotation and variant interpretations shown are always equal to the most current state, irrespective of what was selected in the drop-down.

 ::: warning NOTE
 This history view is specific to analyses performed in [ANALYSES mode](/manual/workflows.html#analyses-workflow-for-samples) and does not include history of independent variant interpretations performed in [VARIANTS mode](/manual/workflows.html#variants-workflow-for-independent-variants) (if any).
 See also [variant-specific classification histories](/manual/classification-section.html#variants-with-a-previous-interpretation).